tkling/weapon-game/README.md

 - battle menu -> skill menu -> skill and target selected

 ## motivation
 Creator of Stardew Valley, ConcernedApe.
-Think of what he did - he put in hard work for 4 or 5 years of his life, and now he has created an incredibly well done game which he loves.
+Think of what he did; he put in hard work for 4 or 5 years of his life, and now he has created an incredibly well done game which a lot of people love.
 He's his own boss, creates his own schedule, works wherever and however he wants to, and with whoever he wants to.

-That is what I am going to do.
+That is too cool.

 ## how
 ### Gosu with Ruby